Tom Chaplin: Drug rehabilitation

-On 22 August 2006, Chaplin stated that he was receiving treatment for drug abuse problems.
+On 22 August 2006, Chaplin stated that he was receiving treatment for drug addiction problems.
 He and his bandmates cancelled their North American tour for his rehabilitation after he left their hotel in Japan with no warning, choosing to fly back to Britain alone.
 He left the Priory clinic in London on 6 October, but continued to receive treatment after leaving.

 In August 2016, Chaplin said in an interview with music critic Neil McCormick that he began using drugs again before the release of his solo album, and mentioned that anxiety over the album caused him to get "back to shovelling coke up (his) nose".
 Chaplin said he nearly died one night in 2015.
 He said people began to give up on him, and his wife once told him she loved him in case she never saw him again.
 Chaplin recovered by seeing a psychoanalyst.
 He also stated that the past 12 months had been the happiest of his life with his wife and daughter.